despia-native/despia-native/README.md

 ---

-JavaScript SDK for [Despia](https://despia.com) - Transform your web app into a native iOS & Android app without writing Swift or Kotlin.
+JavaScript SDK for [Despia](https://despia.com) - Add native device features to your React web app, Vue app, Angular app, or any web framework.
+Transform your web app into a native iOS & Android app without writing Swift or Kotlin.
 This npm package provides command queuing and variable watching for seamless integration with Despia's GPU-accelerated native runtime, enabling access to 25+ device APIs through simple JavaScript calls.

+**Note: This is for web apps (React, Vue, Angular, etc.) to add native features - NOT for React Native apps.**

+## Web Apps vs React Native

+**This SDK is for:**
+- React web apps (create-react-app, Next.js, Vite, etc.)
+- Vue web apps
+- Angular web apps
+- Svelte web apps
+- Any web framework or vanilla JavaScript

+**This SDK is NOT for:**
+- React Native apps
+- Expo apps
+- Native mobile development

+**If you're building a React Native app, this SDK won't work for you.**

 **Import:** `import despia from 'despia-native';` (default export, not destructured)